-The 8Cr13MoV stainless steel blade is a good choice, if not a fantastic choice, for a hunting knife blade since it contains 0.8% Carbon which makes a fairly hard high carbon steel with a 13% Chromium content which just barely qualifies it as a stainless steel (requires 12.5% Chromium to qualify as stainless).
+The 8Cr13MoV is made of a stainless steel blade material which is a good choice, if not a fantastic choice, for a hunting knife blade since it contains 0.8% Carbon which makes a fairly hard high-carbon steel with a 13% Chromium content that just barely qualifies it as a stainless steel (requires 12.5% Chromium to qualify as stainless).

-The blade also contains 0.40% Manganese, 0.15% Molybdenum, and 0.20% Nickel which serve to toughen steel and increase hardeness.
-Plus, it also contains 0.10% Vanadium which helps to produce a fine grain during heat treat.
+The fixed blade knife also contains 0.40% Manganese, 0.15% Molybdenum, and 0.20% Nickel which serve to toughen steel and increase hardeness.
+Plus, it also contains 0.10% Vanadium which helps to produce a fine grain during heat treatment.

-Also, it improves wear resistance and refines the gain of the steel for better toughness and the ability to sharpen the steel to a very keen edge.
-In fact, many people report that they are able to get knives using steels that contain Vanadium sharper than they can non-Vanadium steels such as ATS-34.
+Also, it improves wear resistance and refines the grain of the steel for better toughness and the ability to sharpen the steel to a very keen edge.
+In fact, many people report that they are able to get knives using steels that contain Vanadium sharper than they can non-vanadium steels such as ATS-34.

 Last, while not as fancy as some burl and exotic woods, the laminated wood handles on the SOG Woodline are very tough and will rival Micarta and G-10 for their durability.

-Consequently, like all SOG knives, the Woodline hunting knife is a very well designed and strongly built knife that incorporates a good choice of materials for the intended purpose.
-Plus, with a reasonable price, it is an easily affordable knife that would serve well as both a main hunting knife and as an EDC back-up.
+Consequently, like all SOG knives, the Woodline hunting knife very well-designed and strongly built knife that incorporates a good choice of materials for the intended purpose.
+Plus, with a reasonable price, it is an easily affordable knife purchase that would serve well as both a main hunting knife and as an EDC backup.